CoalminerAudio/MetasoundEssentials/README.md

  If you are unfamiliar with how metasounds work, check out the unreal documentation here: https://dev.epicgames.com/community/learning/tutorials/BKPD/unreal-engine-introduction-to-metasounds

 If you have any questions or issues please send me an email at Kevin@Coalmineraudio.com!

+# Installing the plugin

+1 - download this repo
+2 - extract the items in the downloaded